mahendraseervi/Home_service_robot_simulation_myrobot/README.md

 # Home_service_robot_simulation_myrobot
-Autonomous navigation of my_robot with pick and place of the objects
+Autonomous navigation of my_robot with pick and place of the objects in a created gazebo enviornment